AlexF00/FirstProject/README.md

 # FirstProject
-First project, WORK IN PROGRESS!
-Only on desktop, static site HTML and CSS.
+First project still WORK IN PROGRESS, Now on desktop and mobile!
+Static site HTML and CSS.